Tips and Advice for Snorkeling in Tulum’s Pristine Reefs and Cenotes

 During this period, the weather is sunny and the waters are calm and clear, providing excellent visibility for snorkeling.
 The water temperature is also pleasantly warm, making it a comfortable experience for snorkelers of all levels.
 I’ve always found the ocean waters to be warm in Tulum, Mexico.

 During the wet season, which spans from May to October, Tulum experiences more rainfall and higher humidity.
-While this may deter some visitors, it’s worth noting that the wet season brings its own unique charm to snorkeling in Tulum.
-The increased rainfall helps maintain the vibrant colors of the coral reefs, and the occasional rain showers can add a touch of adventure to your snorkeling experience.
+While this may deter some visitors, it’s worth noting that the wet season brings its unique charm to snorkeling in Tulum.
+The increased rainfall helps maintain the vibrant colours of the coral reefs, and the occasional rain showers can add a touch of adventure to your snorkeling experience.

 Top snorkeling spots in Tulum

 Tulum is blessed with an abundance of top-notch snorkeling spots, each offering its own unique charm and marine life.
 One of the most popular snorkeling spots is the Tulum Reef, located just a short distance from the shore.